markhm/mapbox-flow/README.md

 This project is in early stage and contains some examples of how to work with the Mapbox GL JS API.

-Find a demo here: https://mapbox-flow.herokuapp.com/mapbox-flow.
+Find a demo via: https://mapbox-flow.herokuapp.com/.

 ### Characteristics
 - Based on Vaadin <del>14.1.1</del> - 14.0.15, due to larger memory footprint for 14.1